dji-sdk/Mobile-SDK-Tutorial/en/Android/PlaybackAlbumDemo/Playback_Demo_Android_en.md

 ---

 ## Introduction
-In this tutorial, you will familiarize yourself with the various Camera Modes the Inspire 1, Phantom 3 Professional and M100 have, how to switch and get the Camera Mode, how to build a friendly UI for a Photo and Video Album app, and how to select and download media files.
+In this tutorial, you will familiarize yourself with the various Camera Modes the Inspire 1 and Phantom 3 Professional have, how to switch and get the Camera Mode, how to build a friendly UI for a Photo and Video Album app, and how to select and download media files.
 Let's get started!

 You can download the demo project for this tutorial from here: <https://github.com/DJI-Mobile-SDK/Android-PlaybackDemo>